trufflesuite/trufflesuite.com/public/docs/getting_started/compile.md

 compile
 ```

-Otherwise, in a terminal, type the following:
+Otherwise, type the following into a terminal:

 ```shell
 truffle compile